How to raise a concern

 This applies to HEFCE funded higher education in England, and higher education in northern Ireland.
 Please see the HEFCE website and Register of Providers for more information.

-You can also use our Concerns Wizard, which is an interactive guide that will help you establish whether or not you have a valid concern that we can help with.
-Please note, the wizard make take a few minutes to load.
+Use our Concerns Wizard guide to know whether or not you have a valid concern that we can help you with.
+Please note, it may take a few minutes to load for the first time.